clarkevansteenderen/ThermalSampleR/README.md

 ## 5. Test of Total Equivalency

-This function performs a Test of Total Equivalency, as developed by [Duffy et al. (2021)](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2435.13928).
+This function performs a Test of Total Equivalency, as developed by [Duffy et al. (2021)](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2435.13928), and incorporates it into the ThermalSampleR package.

 Using the same coreid dataset, the function can be applied as follows: